FIRST THINGS FIRST

 RaceDots are a brand new way to attach a race number without damaging your clothing.
-Since you're probably trying RaceDots for the first time, we wanted to pass along some helpful information that will make using them a bit easier.
+Since you're probably trying RaceDots for the first time, we wanted to pass along some helpful information that will make using them a bit easier (like putting your shirt on FIRST then applying the dots to your number).
 You may not be used to handling such strong magnets, and there is a learning curve.
 But don't worry -- with a little bit of patience and practice, you'll be an expert in no time!

-Inspect and review: Visually inspect your RaceDots for damage before you open the packaging and make sure you have the color you really want.
-We cannot issue exchanges or refunds of RaceDots after the packaging has been opened.
+Visually inspect your RaceDots for damage before you open the packaging and make sure you have the color you really want.
 Please also read the warnings on the package.
 There is very important safety and handling information contained there.
 Never, EVER swallow RaceDots!
 They can get lodged in your pipes and wreak havoc!
 Seriously, don't even think about it.
-People's lives have been destroyed from swallowing magnets.
-Please don't.

-Handle with care: While RaceDots are extremely strong, they are not indestructible!
+While RaceDots are extremely strong, they are not indestructible!
 We know it's tempting, the first time you feel how strong RaceDots are, to pull the magnets apart and snap them together.
-Please resist this temptation!
+Please RESIST this temptation!
 RaceDots pieces are not intended to be used without material in between them, as the action of snapping together may cause the back piece to break.
 If you break a ring magnet by accident send a photo to email@example.com and we will mail you a replacement.

 HOW TO WEAR RACEDOTS